-Due from State includes an appropriation receivable from the General Fund of the State (General Fund) for payroll, as well as unspent State bond funds designated to the University by the State Bond Commission for specific capital projects.

-The State administers employee benefit and retirement plans and charges the University based on an annual fringe benefit rate that is applied to employee salaries.
-The amount due to State consists of fringe benefits accrued in relation to wages payable reported at the fiscal year-end.
+Due from State includes an appropriation receivable from the State's General Fund for reimbursement of payroll expenses.
+Additionally, the State administers employee benefit and retirement plans for University State employees and charges an annual fringe benefit rate that is applied to salaries and wages.
+Fringe benefits accrued at year-end in relation to State employees are reported as a liability due to the State.